 Let me show you the characters first, just so you know who to imagine.

-Tommy’s door was decorated with a wreath of dark branches that clawed into the air like skeletal fingers.
-In their clutches they held holy leaves that you would think would soften the impression a little, but their sharp edges just made it worse especially with the crimson berries that glistened like drops of blood.
+His door was decorated with a wreath of dark branches that clawed into the air like skeletal fingers.
+In their clutches they held holy leaves that you would think would soften the impression a little, but their sharp edges just made it worse, especially with the crimson berries that glistened like drops of blood.
 It was really more folk horror than Christmas, which is also a very valid aesthetic, but seemed in stark contrast with Macy’s jumper that sported a baby penguin tangled in fairy lights.
-(Yes, the Christmas lights were real and they blinked in all the colours of the rainbow) I had never seen Macy wear something so fluffy and cute, but I guess the season brings out everybody’s softer side.
+(Yes, the Christmas lights were real and they blinked in all the colours of the rainbow) I had never seen Macy wear something so fluffy and cute, but the season brings out everybody’s softer side.

 Except for Tommy apparently, who decided to return to the pagan roots.